ziord/eve/README.md

 ### eve

 eve is a garbage-collected bytecode interpreter.
-See [tests](https://github.com/ziord/eve/tree/master/tests) directory for example programs.
+See the [tests](https://github.com/ziord/eve/tree/master/tests) directory for example programs.

 ### Building
 ```